Equal and Free?

 Case Studies

-Equal and Free is proud to work alongside women who have suffered various forms of religiously-sanctioned gender discrimination.
+Equal and Free continues to engage with Muslim women who have themselves suffered various forms of religiously-sanctioned gender discrimination.

 Read Case Studies